jonashagstedt/swampdragon/docs/routers/choosing-a-router.md

 ## ModelRouter

-If you are using a self-publishing model, choose this router, as the ```ModelPublisherRouter``` would issue two updates unless you override the ```updated``` function.
+If you are using a self-publishing model, choose this router, as the ```ModelPubRouter``` would issue two updates unless you override the ```updated``` function.

 This is also a good alternative if you are not relying on the publishing feature of the router.

 For more information see [ModelRouter](/documentation/routers-base-model-router).

-## ModelPublisherRouter
+## ModelPubRouter

-If you don't intend to use self-publishing models and want to benefit from having more granular control over the model data being published, then use the ```ModelPublisherRouter```.
+If you don't intend to use self-publishing models and want to benefit from having more granular control over the model data being published, then use the ```ModelPubRouter```.

-For more information see [ModelPublisherRouter](/documentation/routers-base-model-publisher-router).
+For more information see [ModelPubRouter](/documentation/routers-base-model-publisher-router).